Having a child go away to college for the first time—or return to campus after a long summer—is usually met with both pride and concern.

 This coverage will protect a student while they are abroad for medical injuries, as well as offer applications they can download on their phone that highlight local doctors, hospitals, etc. within their coverage area.
 Most US insurance programs do not offer coverage internationally, so it is critical to review the medical coverage offered for clarity before they leave.

-Insurance is generally the last thing parents think about when their son or daughter goes off to college.
+Insurance is generally the last thing parents think about when their child goes off to college.
 Making the time to speak with their insurance agent or broker regarding a student’s new exposures before they leave will help them better understand if there are any gaps in coverage, and options for protecting family.